Network Model Libraries

 The model is capable of distinguishing between man-made structures and provides different formulation for small, medium, or large cities and urban, suburban, or open areas.

 The COST 231-WI propagation model is a combination of the Walfisch and Ikegami models.
 It is an empirical model that is based on different contributions from members of the “COST 231 Subgroup on Propagation Models”.
-The model allows for improved path-loss estimation by consideration of more data to describe the character of the urban environment and it is applicable to metropolitan centres and urban areas.
+The model allows for improved path-loss estimation by consideration of more data to describe the character of the urban environment and it is applicable to metropolitan centers and urban areas.
 This model is statistical as no topographical data base of the buildings is considered.

 The Sensor Networks Library can be incorporated into QualNet, EXata and NDT models, adding support for distributed sensor environments.